tecknowlegy/open-idea-station/.github/PULL_REQUEST_TEMPLATE.md

 #### What I have learned working on this feature: [If you don't put anything here, you are doing it wrong!]

-#### Screenshots [If you made some visual changes to the application please upload screenshots here, or remove this section]
+#### Screenshots: [If you made some visual changes to the application please upload screenshots here, or remove this section]